mymenow/mymenow/README.md

 2. Alien Stage, Chainsaw man, To your eternity, Hell's Paradise, Attack on Titan, Silent voice, Danganronpa, Project Sekai (+whatever is on going)
 3. Enhypen, ILLIT, newjeans, ive
 4. Learning foreign languages (German, Chinese, English),
 5. Art in general.
-I follow many artists on twitter.
+I follow many artists on twitter and xiaohongshu.
 I also draw myself, but rarely.
 6. Reading books and learning something new about anything~

-ESTJ, any pronouns - ok. whisper anything to interact
+any pronouns - ok. whisper anything to interact